 Important: All documents must be submitted in English.
 School diplomas and transcripts of grades must have a certified translation in English.
 If your name/surname has changed since the last time you studied, please send us a document that proves it.

-Once we have received all of the above, we will send you a Written Test/Admissions Test.
+By the end of the application submissions period, we will send you a Written Test/Admissions Test.
 The test is nothing you can prepare for in advance and it is in a form of a questionnaire.
 This test will help us be sure that we are the right school for you.

 Once we have assessed your application, we will contact you with a decision about whether you have been accepted or not.
 We will guide the accepted applicants through the process of registration, payment of fees, residence permit application for non-EU applicants, finding accommodation and answer as many of your questions as we can about moving to Sweden!